vihar-s1/Desktop-Assistant/README.md

 bash updateRequirementsFile.sh
 ```

-## Bug Reports and Feature Requests
+## 🐞 Bug Reports and Feature Requests

 - If you encountered an issue or want to report a bug, following is the [Bug Report Template](https://github.com/vihar-s1/Desktop-Assistant/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) you will be asked to follow.
 - Any new feature requests will also appreciated if it follows the predefined [Feature Request Template](https://github.com/vihar-s1/Desktop-Assistant/blob/main/.github/ISSUE_TEMPLATE/feature_request.md).

 > **NOTE:** The templates are predefined and integrated in the repository so you can easily go to the [Issues Tab](https://github.com/vihar-s1/Desktop-Assistant/issues) and start writing your bug report, or feature request without any problem.

+## 💬 Discussion Groups

+To discuss about the project in depth with the contributors of the project about new features, bug requests, or just suggestions, join the [Matrix Space](https://matrix.to/#/#desktop-assistant-github-project:matrix.org) or go to the [Discussion Page](https://github.com/vihar-s1/Desktop-Assistant/discussions) of the repository.